 This is particularly bad news for the spaces where people gather for hours and hours, such as restaurants, bars, offices, classrooms and churches.

-Air transmission does not necessarily mean that these places must remain closed (although that would be ideal): but cleaning the surfaces with a disinfectant and having everyone wear masks will not be enough.
+Air transmission does not necessarily mean that these places have to remain closed (although that would be ideal): but cleaning the surfaces with a disinfectant and having everyone wear masks will not be enough.

 To reopen safely, these points will not only have to reduce the number of people allowed inside at any given time,